 Why choose wood for your kitchen units?

-Whether solid or veneered, wood – oak, pine, maple, walnut and cherry in particular – remains the most popular material for kitchen cabinets.
-Timber grows naturally in a range of colours and can be treated to produce a variety of finishes, from woodgrain to smooth or painted.
-Rich walnut, traditional and pale washed oak look gorgeous as they are.
+Whether solid or veneered, wood – oak, pine, maple, walnut and cherry, in particular – remains the most popular material for kitchen cabinets.
+Timber grows naturally in a range of colours and unique grain patters, and it can be treated to produce a variety of finishes, from natural to smooth or painted.
+For example, rich walnut, traditional and pale washed oak look gorgeous as they are.
 Whether you are looking for a dark, sleek kitchen or a modern Scandi-influenced design, there’s a wood to suit your kitchen scheme.

 Which type of wood is best for kitchen cabinets?

 Wood is a natural material, and different types of timber have different properties.
 Oak, for instance, is loved all over the world for its attractive and durable qualities.
-Easy to find, stain and finish in any colour from light tan to dark brown, it’s a great choice in any setting.
-Pine is another popular and very cost effective choice that can be stained, antiqued and distressed or painted, making it one of the most versatile materials you can pick.
+Easy to find, stain and finish in any colour from light tan to dark brown, it’s a great choice in any property.
+Pine is another popular and very cost-effective choice that can be stained, antiqued, distressed or painted, making it one of the most versatile materials you can pick.
 Why not pop into our showroom and visit our large selection of different kitchens on display?

 How do you choose the right finish for your wood kitchen cabinetry?